-High Cost Pupil Transportation Aid is a categorical aid provided by state of Wisconsin.
-This aid program providing additional funding to school districts in Wisconsin that have higher per pupil transportation costs when compared to the statewide average per pupil transportation cost.
+High Cost Pupil Transportation Aid is a categorical aid provided by the state of Wisconsin (Wis Stat. §.
+121.59).
+This aid program provides additional funding to school districts in Wisconsin that have higher per pupil transportation costs when compared to the statewide average per pupil transportation cost.
 Click the appropriate links below for more information.

-The Department of Public Instruction will not receive complete audited data until later in the school year and due to the range of cost data from the participating school districts and 2R Charter schools we are not able to provide any estimated payments.
-The High Cost Transportation Aid payment is calculated with new data each year and making budgeting difficult.
+The Department of Public Instruction (DPI) will not receive complete audited data until later in the school year and due to the range of cost data from the participating school districts and Independent Charter schools, we are not able to provide any estimated payments.
+The High Cost Transportation Aid payment is calculated with new data each year, thus making budgeting difficult.

 Determination of School District Payments

 Two pieces of information from the prior school year will be used to determine the school district payments:

 - audited transportation cost (Fund 10 only) that's available in April; and

 - audited membership for the previous school year.

 "Membership" is defined as the average of the resident FTE students enrolled on the third Friday of September and second Friday of January (including part-time attendance by home-based or private school students), plus summer school and foster group home FTE. (source: https://dpi.wi.gov/sfs/statistical/longitudinal-data/membership)

 Phase I - Determine if the school district qualifies to receive an aid payment

 - P I-1 Total the previous school year's Audited Transportation Cost (Fund 10) for each school district.